dibrz/ARMBand/README.md

 [![License: GPL 3](https://img.shields.io/badge/License-GPL%203-blue.svg)](LICENSE.md)

-Bein tested on a RockPro64.
-Its a work in progress.
-Not currenlty functional project.
+Being tested on a RockPro64.
+Currently in ALPHA test.
 --

 Cloudbox is an Ansible and Docker based solution for rapidly deploying a cloud media server.